mathigon/textbooks/content/functions/content.md

     x-coordinate-system(width=640 height=180 x-axis="0,21.5,5" y-axis="0,51,10" axis-names="Time,Distance" fn="x*50/21.47")

 Another way to measure the slope is to ask "how many meters does he swim in one second?".
-Check the [graph]() yourself, and you will see that at a time of 1 second Cielo has traveled [[2.329]] meters.
+Check the [graph]() yourself, and you will see that after 1 second Cielo traveled [[2.329±0.1]] meters.

 The slope is the same at every point on this graph, because Cielo’s speed [[stayed constant | increased | decreased]] for this race.
 This is a key feature of linear functions.